Kimani7/alx-pre_course/README.md

 My first readme
-updated from the github interface
+updated from the github interface.. updated